OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

                         Allow HTTP proxy authentication to happen in clear-text.
                         Valid values are: :code:`true`, :code:`false`

+--automatic-restart MODE
+                        Instructs the Session Manager how to handle sessions if the OpenVPN 3 Client process disappears unexpectedly.
+The :code:`MODE` argument can be
+                        either :code:`on-failure` to enable this feature or :code:`no` to disable it.
+The default is :code:`no`.

 --unset-override OVERRIDE
                         This removes an override setting from the configuration profile.
 The ``OVERRIDE`` value is the setting